-Grace Only

-Faith Only

-Scripture Only
+Grace Only Faith Only Scripture Only

-Apparently, these words were also intended to convey the means by which men might come to God for salvation through His Son.
+Apparently, these words were also intended to convey how men might come to God for salvation through His Son.

-Obviously, the church responsible for the billboard failed to comprehend the meaning of the word only: "with no other one or anything else besides."
-By definition, therefore, it is impossible to have more than one "only" ingredient for any product, including salvation.
+Obviously, the church responsible for the billboard failed to comprehend the meaning of the word only: "...with no other one or anything else besides."
+Therefore, by definition, it is impossible to have more than one "only" ingredient for any entity, including salvation.
 One may as well say that water is composed of "hydrogen only" and "oxygen only."